Jaxsbr/iblogyo/source/_posts/aws-amplify-auth-cognito.md

 ### Configure Amplify App

 Select the Backend environments tab
+- Initialy you have to click "Get Started" to enable the Backend tab.
+This takes a few minutes
 - Click Launch Studio
 - Go to the Set up > Authentication tab
   - Add a login mechanism. (this is where you can specify federate login types. e.g. Google or Facebook).
 I chose a simple Email mechanism.
+  - Specify Sign-in & sign-out URL's.
+    - This allows for multiple URLs.
+I specified both my local and production URL's to allow login requirements for both environments.
   - You and also setup MFA and password rulese here.
 I opted for all the defaults, no MFA.
   - Deploy
+- Save the new authentication setup.
+This will start a CloudFormation deployment.
 - You can view the created authentication resouces in Cognito or CloudFormation.

 ### Add users and groups